Tour the abandoned Tennessee ghost town where millionaires vacationed

 The affluent mountain retreat that time forgot

-Click or scroll on and let's take a trip back in time and discover why this luxury destination was so hastily abandoned – and why its future is finally looking up...
+Click or scroll on to take a trip back in time and discover why this mountain retreat was so hastily abandoned – and why its future is finally looking up...

 Mountain escape